 Besides, I see no voting by the church in any case sanctioned by the Spirit or the word.
 We are taught in the word (@Ephesians 4) that pastors are gifts from on high which Christ distributes.
 We see in the history of the apostles that they chose elders for the churches, @Acts 14.
-We find also that the apostle sent Titus, to ordain them in every city, following the orders he had given him&#8212;the requisite qualities for a bishop or overseer not being described in any epistle addressed to a church, but only in a letter addressed to an individual, who, in this matter, represented the apostle.
+We find also that the apostle sent Titus, to ordain them in every city, following the orders he had given him -- the requisite qualities for a bishop or overseer not being described in any epistle addressed to a church, but only in a letter addressed to an individual, who, in this matter, represented the apostle.
 We have not a single example of the choice of a bishop or of an elder made by a church, nor of a vote on any subject whatever.
 The question for our decision is, what does the word authorise us to do in this case?
-The author of the pamphlet admits (p.
-70), that the word of God does not speak of the choice of the church.
+The author of the pamphlet admits (page 70), that the word of God does not speak of the choice of the church.
 This is already a concession which says much: but he adds, that analogy is in favour of this practice; we have the case of Matthias and the deacons.

-As to Matthias, not only was he named before the descent of the Holy Ghost, but it was done on an entirely different principle from that of the church&#8217;s choice, viz., on the Judaic principle, which consisted in drawing by lot.
+As to Matthias, not only was he named before the descent of the Holy Ghost, but it was done on an entirely different principle from that of the church's choice, viz., on the Judaic principle, which consisted in drawing by lot.
 As to the deacons, or at least as to the seven who were chosen to serve tables, the analogy is contrary to that which our brother wished to shew.
-The apostles, having received a gift from above, a ministry of God (a ministry of which it is said, &#8220;ye have not chosen me but I have chosen you,&#8221; @John 15: 16), did not wish to mix themselves up with a temporal ministry.
+The apostles, having received a gift from above, a ministry of God (a ministry of which it is said, "ye have not chosen me but I have chosen you", @John 15: 16), did not wish to mix themselves up with a temporal ministry.
 And the choice was given to the church for the service of tables, because the church furnished the tables; just as the choice was reserved to God when God furnished the gift.
 It was on this account that Paul, in order that the ministry of the word confided to him by God should not be suspected, refused to take the money which the churches desired to entrust to him, unless someone chosen by the churches accompanied him to take charge together

-| I will not reply to accessory arguments; I shall only insist upon what applies directly to the matter in hand.
+¦I will not reply to accessory arguments; I shall only insist upon what applies directly to the matter in hand.
 But I may say, in passing, that, if @Deuteronomy 1 is closely examined and compared with @Exodus 18, it will be found that these passages state quite the contrary to the conclusion our brother desires to draw from them.

 {168}

 with him.
 Thus, if the passages quoted are examined, it will be found that the analogy is quite contrary to the conclusion sought to be drawn, and one that upholds the principle I have shewn.
-But in the pamphlet itself I. find a full confession of the true state of the matter.
+But in the pamphlet itself I find a full confession of the true state of the matter.